 Time Spent – 2160 x 20 = 43,200 minutes (720 hours or 30 days)

 Now we know this is a one-time experiment and the people who did it only go through these things once.
-But for millions of people, they experience this kind of stuff sometimes on a regular basis.
+But for millions of people, they experience this kind of stuff sometimes regularly.
 For many people who suffer from gambling addiction and they cannot live without this rush.
 While these numbers are made up, a lot of people spend more than this and often go into debt because of it.
-I understand that it is a personal choice and it is no different than spending $110 on a new pair of shoes every month—but the amount of time you spend and the emotional roller coaster that you go through… Is it really worth it in the long run?
+I understand that it is a personal choice and it is no different than spending $110 on a new pair of shoes every month—but the amount of time you spend and the emotional roller coaster that you go through… Is it worth it in the long run?